Anti-racism is a priority for the U of M Libraries

 Anti-racist readings for white people from student journalist

-from Annie Hoffman, Libraries Student Journalist, reflects on student life during COVID-19,
+From Annie Hoffman, Libraries Student Journalist, reflects on student life during COVID-19,

 "As we mourn George Floyd’s death and try to honor his life through opposing violent policing and systemic racism, it is essential that white people like me make meaningful commitments to antiracist work.
 If you are white and unsure of where to begin, these books are all a good place to start.
 Reading work by Black writers and untangling your own racism is an important first step."